ALL PROGRAMS | College of Education & Human Development Programs

 404-413-8060

-The Reading, Language and Literacy Education M.Ed. online program is designed to prepare certified teachers and education professionals to serve as leaders in literacy education.
+The Literacy Education M.Ed. online program at Georgia State University is designed to prepare certified teachers and education professionals to serve as leaders in literacy education.
 Tailored for the working professional, this program is offered completely online.
 The goal of the program is to equip educators with the knowledge and tools to advance the literacy abilities of culturally, racially and linguistically diverse K-12 students in urban and multicultural learning environments.

 This online M.Ed. program requires completing 36 semester hours of coursework, an electronic portfolio, and state certification exams.
 Through coursework, M.Ed. students will learn the theoretical, historical and social foundations of literacy.
 They will also develop and implement literacy curricula, assessments and instructional strategies through supervised, online clinical experiences.